andreasyia/computer-vision-rock-paper-scissors/README.md

 def get_winner(computer_choice, user_choice):

-    '''The get_winner function takes two arguments, computer_choice and user_choice representing the choices of the computer and the user, respectively.
+    'The get_winner function takes two arguments, computer_choice and user_choice representing the choices of the computer and the user, respectively.
 It then compares the two choices to determine who wins the game.
-The function uses the global keyword to modify the global variables computer_wins and user_wins to keep track of the score.'''
+The function uses the global keyword to modify the global variables computer_wins and user_wins to keep track of the score.'

     global computer_wins, user_wins
     if user_choice == computer_choice: